vhcd/vhcd.github.io/_posts/2021-02-16-virtual-driver.md

 # Birth of the Virtual Driver

 At [LESCOT](https://lescot.univ-gustave-eiffel.fr/en/), we've been working on a cognitive model of the driver (COSMODRIVE, [1], [2], [3]) for a few decades.
 In that time, we've implemented different versions of the model, each focused on one part or another based on projects requirements.
-After the last iteration within the [Holides](http://holides.eu/) project, we decided to "spin off" what we call the *operational* and *execution* modules into a seperate project called the **Virtual Driver**.
+After the last iteration within the [Holides](http://holides.eu/) project, we decided to "spin off" what we call the *operational* and *execution* modules into a seperate project called the **Virtual Driver**, which is used to control all cars in our simulations.

 As part of our cognitive model, those modules would take as input *tactical goals*, and produce as outputs human-like car control (e.g. pedal depression, steering wheel angle).
 Once we've externalized those, we can see that their inputs and outputs actually fits pretty well in a driving simulation environment.

-# Goals
+# Goals (input)

 I won't go into the complete dexcription of what *tactical goals* are, since it's a very complex subject.
 But in the *Virtual Driver*, we've reduced them to human descriptions of road manoeuvers.
 The most basic example could be "Maintain a speed and keep your lane".

 Currently, goals can be of different *levels*.
 The lowest level splits goals into *lateral* (i.e. steering) and *longitudinal* (i.e. pedals) control.
 That way, you can plan a trajectory along the road before actually knowing what speed you want along that trajectory.
 A common example is junction crossing: you pretty much know where you want the car to go (e.g. left), but it's speed will depend on external factors, such as traffic light state or incoming cars.

+Here are some lower level goal examples, each having a variety of parameters that we won't go into
+* Keep a lane
+* Maintain a speed
+* Reach a speed in an amount of time/distance
+* Follow a lead car
+* Follow a hand-drawn trajectory

+The second, higher level merges lateral and longitudinal controls to offer an more intuitive way to give orders to the cars from your scenario.
+Under the hood, they're composition of lower level goals.
+Here are some examples

+* Change lane
+* Cross a junction
+* Maintain lane and speed

+# Human-like control (output)

+The *Virtual Driver* produces human-like outputs, that can directly be plugged into any simulator's car dynamic model.
+That way, from the participant's point of view, any car's external behaviour (e.g. dynamics) looks realistic enough to ensure optimal immersion.

+On the technical side, the output from the virtual driver actually are exactly the same as you would get from a real human using a standard controller.
+This means we can swap from real to virtual driver (and vice versa) at any point within our scenarios!
+This is especially useful for autonomous driving or take-over studies, where shared car control can be challenging.

 # OpenDRIVE